MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBaseline.md

 ```

 ### -Category

-Specifies an array of categories to which the baseline configuration belongs.
-Valid values are:
+Specify an array of configuration category names to add to the configuration baselines.
+These categories improve searching and filtering.
+By default, the site includes the following categories for configuration baselines:

 - Client
 - IT Infrastructure
 - Line of Business
 - Server

+To use another category, first add it with the [New-CMCategory](New-CMCategory.md) cmdlet and `-CategoryType BaselineCategories` parameter.

 ```yaml
 Type: String[]